DHS-CP/P5_GreenfootSeatingChartMaster2023-24/README.md

-For questions, here are the builmasters discords:

- - Mohit: momodn
- - Dheeshik: dheeshik
- - Raman: ranoodles

 1. Go to GitHub and navigate to the main page of the repository (you are already here)
 2. Click on the `branches` tab (you should see a number indicating the current number of branches).
 3. Click on the green button labeled `New Branch.`